LincaMarius/ISAP-1_Control_Unit/README.md

 ![ Figure 1 ](/Pictures/Figure1.png)

+The actual decoding of the instruction is done using a 32-bit decoder.

+The 4 bits that encode the instruction plus the EXT signal for encoding extended instructions are connected to the decoder's selection pins, which activate output pins O16 – O31.

 # Implementation of the Control Unit using Combinational Logic Circuits
 Making a circuit using Combinational Logic means using:
 - You can standard logic